The Tyranny of Guilt

 The Tyranny of Guilt: An Essay on Western Masochism (La tyrannie de la pénitence.
 Essai sur le masochisme occidental) is a book by Pascal Bruckner about the origin and political impact of the contemporary political culture of Western guilt.
-It was published in French in 2006 as La Tyrannie de la Pénitence: Essai sur le Masochisme Occidental and in English in 2010.
+It was published in French in 2006 as La Tyrannie de la Pénitence: Essai sur le Masochisme Occidental and in English in 2010, translated by Steven Rendall.

 Roger Kimball regards Tyranny of Guilt as a sequel to Bruckner's 1983 book The Tears of the White Man.
 Richard Wolin preferred to describe it as a "pendant," a revisiting of the theme of Tears of the White Man.

-The 2010 translation into English was done by Steven Rendall.

 Themes

+The book describes what Bruckner claims is disproportional self-criticism of the West.
+"Nothing is more Western, he writes, than hatred of the West."
+Crimes which constituted the perennial dynamic of history, in the European context were elevated to a new order of evil.
+As Bruckner put it, "every Westerner is presumed guilty until proven innocent."
+He characterized the Euro-American: "Thanks to him, everything becomes clear, evil acquires a face, the dirty rat is universally designated."

-Bruckner acknowledges Western sins including racism and slavery, but points out that the west is also responsible for the creation of such things as civil liberties, modern democratic government and abolitionism.
+Bruckner acknowledges Western sins including racism and slavery, but points out that the West is also responsible for the creation of such things as civil liberties, modern democratic government and abolitionism.
 "There is no doubt," Bruckner writes, "that Europe has given birth to monsters, but at the same time it has given birth to theories that make it possible to understand and destroy these monsters."
+Europe engaged in slavery but it also stopped it.
+The latter nuance is not heard, nor the subject of Arab slave trade.

+The West was quick to justify the September 11 attacks: "America had it coming!"
+The job of ending this self-hatred might have been best performed by a pathologist but, as Bruckner demonstrates, a philosopher is also able to do it.
 The problem with the tyranny of guilt, according to Bruckner, is not the West is without sin, but that the Western culture of remorse is a disabling form of narcissism that makes it impossible to effectively criticize contemporary non-Western violations of human rights.